ale18V/Anki-Multiple-Choice/README.md

 In case something goes wrong, a specific error message will be displayed in there.
 You can delete it if you want, though I would advise keeping it, as it will always be invisible unless an error occurs.

+## Contributing
+If you feel like the available templates are missing some features, feel free to improve on them or share your own template by making a pull request.

+Otherwise, if you have created a beautiful note type using this library, you may share it here so that others can use it as well.